AshwinKatkar/SAPCAPM-2023-AD003/exercises/2_Create CAP Based Application/Readme.md

 ### Overview <a name="section1"></a>

-In this exercise, we will create CAP Based Application.
+In this exercise, you will learn:
+- How to create CAP Based Application.

  <br>![Start Template](images/exc2/23.png)